 I always thought I had to "be someone" and from a very young age I wanted to be a successful stage artist that was admired by the industry and my friends and family.
 I always thought that my work and work title would be everything to me.
 When I left for London after 3 years of performing art school I started working in a shop and most of the time I loved it but I always referred to myself as a performer and this was just a temporary job, somehow I thought that being a shop assistant wasn't good enough and that people I met or classmates from back home would judge me.
 Like I did.

 I had lots of different jobs over the years; receptionist, account manager for Elizabeth Arden, I worked in customer service for a dodgy company in Canary Wharf, PA to the Head of Retail at a fashion brand and worked in more wonderful shops.
 During the whole time I didn't like it when people asked me what my profession was because I didn't feel it truly represented who I was.
 I was more than that.
 So I thought.

-It didn't mean I looked down on anyone else doing those jobs it just wasn't what I was supposed to do, I was a peformer, I was meant for something else!
+It didn't mean I looked down on anyone else doing those jobs it just wasn't what I was supposed to do, I was a performer, I was meant for something else!

 When I started working in TV I felt a lot better, now I could say when people asked me what I did for work I work in TV and that sounded cool.
 Wow you work in TV, that must be so exciting? people would say.

 Only you can make yourself happy and it doesn't matter what your work title is or how much money you have.
-If you constaly compare yourself to others and live by other peoples opinions of you (or what you think their opinions are about you) you will live a very unhappy and unforfilled life.
+If you constantly compare yourself to others and live by other peoples opinions of you (or what you think their opinions are about you) you will live a very unhappy and unfulfilled life.

 So much is about prestige, what looks good on paper or our latest Facebook status and we forget what we really want to do.